 It displays your monthly available funds to a lender and your ability to pay the appropriate amount on time.

-Help Understanding Mortgage Points in Riverside Home Purchases
+Help Understanding Mortgage Points in San Bernardino Home Purchases